I invested in an MBA in International Business for those 2 words.

 There is so much out of our control.
 So many factors influencing our behaviour from millions of years of conditioning to our nervous systems being affected by pollutants and toxins in innumerable and unknowledgeable ways.

 And yet, I think to focus on what we can control, what is in our sphere of influence, what we can choose, is liberating and empowering.
-Even if a little scary.
+To ‘control the controllables’.
+Even if it is a little scary.

 So when a leader or coachee will say ‘it depends’, I invite them to take a pause and look within.
 To see if there are patterns that emerge, and what can then be explored further.
 Try it for yourself if you catch yourself saying it.